mikekwright/docker-consul-tyk-swarm/README.md

     open http://(docker-machine ip consul):8500/ui

+## Issues

+There is a possibility that if you have used vagrant on you machine before then docker-machine will have problems with virtualbox, as vagrant seems to disable the DHCP server option of the host-only network.
+More info can be found [here](https://github.com/docker/toolbox/issues/273#issuecomment-171155241)

 ## References

 There are a number of great references that exist online that I used when going through this process including those listed below.